FlashSinkhorn: IO-Aware Entropic Optimal Transport on GPU: Conclusion

 \section{Conclusion}

 We introduced FlashSinkhorn, an IO-aware GPU implementation of stabilized Sinkhorn for EOT that avoids materializing the $n\times m$ matrices.
 By rewriting each Sinkhorn half-step as a biased dot-product LSE reduction, we leverage FlashAttention-style streaming to execute the iterations exactly while substantially reducing HBM traffic.
 We gain up to $32\times$ forward-pass and $161\times$ end-to-end speedups over state-of-the-art online baselines.
 So, large-scale EOT becomes practical in the memory-bound regime.
-A current limitation is that FlashSinkhorn targets the squared-Euclidean structure; extending comparable fused-kernel benefits to more general costs will be future work.
+Extending comparable fused-kernel benefits to costs outside the dot-product class of \Cref{sec:method} (e.g., raw Euclidean $\|x-y\|_2$ and learned neural costs) is future work.